Larry Ryckman

-Lawrence G. Ryckman (born August 28, 1959) is a Canadian music industry executive known for his knowledge of audio production and mastering and the development of patented audio and video technologies used in the music and entertainment industries.
+Lawrence G. Ryckman (born August 28, 1959) is a Canadian born American music industry executive known for his knowledge of audio production and mastering and the development of patented audio and video technologies used in the music and entertainment industries.
 He is president and CEO of AfterMaster Audio Labs and Recording Studios in Hollywood, California, part of Scottsdale, Arizona-based Aftermaster, Inc. In November 2014, recording artist Justin Timberlake joined Ryckman as a co-owner of AfterMaster.

 Career

 American Artists

-In 1982, Ryckman served as vice president, development, of the film and TV production company American Artists, Inc. He became president and CEO in 1984 and produced several feature films including The Virgin Queen of St. Francis High, At about this time Ryckman produced, hosted and narrated a one-hour documentary, The Aryan Nation, an exposé of Aryan Nations and the growing neo-Nazi movements in North America, filmed partly inside the Aryan Nations Hayden Lake Idaho compound.
+In 1982, Ryckman served as vice president, development, of the film and TV production company American Artists, Inc. He became president and CEO in 1984 and produced several feature films including The Virgin Queen of St. Francis High, Snowballs, and Crime of the Century.

+At about this time Ryckman produced, hosted and narrated a one-hour documentary, The Aryan Nation, an exposé of Aryan Nations and the growing neo-Nazi movements in North America, filmed partly inside the Aryan Nations Hayden Lake Idaho compound.